Deploying via Docker

 VAULT_JKS_PASSWORDin the env.sh file.
 This password can be anything that you want.

 - Run the command, shown below, to generate a CA Certificate.
-Alternatively, If you have an existing CA Certificate from a trusted CA, then you can use that as well.

 You should see output similar to the example shown below: